okovalov/react-test-eslint-ts/README.md

+# Guidance of setting up vscode, eslint + prettier for a react project (TypeScript)

+Placeholder repo.
+Guidance of setting up vscode, eslint + prettier for a react project (TypeScript) - see `.prettierrc.js` for more details

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).